Standing Front Barbell Raise Over Head: Video Tutorial & Exercise Guide

 • Step 5: Repeat for the desired number of repetitions, maintaining control throughout the entire movement.

-Standing Front Barbell Raise Overhead Overview
+Standing Front Barbell Raise Overhead: Overview

 The Standing Front Barbell Raise Overhead is an effective compound exercise that targets the anterior deltoids (front shoulders), upper chest, and traps.
 This movement combines the benefits of a standard front raise with an overhead press, allowing for greater shoulder activation and full range of motion.